t9123ina/Programming-in-C/Searching Boads/README.md

 ![](https://github.com/t9123ina/Programming-in-C/blob/master/Searching%20Boads/final_solution.png)

-According to the assignment, the solution will need to store a list of boards by using a static data structure (a large 1D array) and a dynamic method (linked-lists) to achieve the goal.
+According to the assignment, the solution will need to store a list of boards by using a static data structure (a large 1D array) and a dynamic method (linked-lists) respectively to achieve the goal.